ivknv/old-stuff/pro-parser/README.md

 ```
 proParser -e [path-to-project] [key]
 ```
-__If you use Linux (If you do, then you going the right way)__:<br>
-if you want to use ProParser the same way as in example above, rename ProParser.py to ProParser (or anything else).
-But if you want to use it as a Python module, then make an alias.<br>

 option -e is used to print information only for following key.<br>
 Output might look like this: